 Today, the Red Griffin room in the hotel's basement - the site of the prohibition-era speakeasy - is said to be haunted.
 I've never seen a ghost here, but the rumors do add a bit of spice to the Georgian Hotel's allure.

-Today the Georgian continues to attract Hollywood's elite - including Arnold Schwarzenegger, Academy Award-winning actor Robert DeNiro, and director Oliver Stone, all of whom have been spotted at power breakfasts or enjoying sunset cocktails on the Georgian Hotel's veranda.
+Today the Georgian continues to attract Hollywood's elite - including Arnold Schwarzenegger, Academy Award-winning actor Robert DeNiro, and director Oliver Stone, all of whom have been spotted at power breakfasts or enjoying sunset cocktails on the hotel's veranda.

-The recently renovated guest rooms are decorated in Art Deco style with all the modern necessities, including flat-screen TVs and iPod docking stations, a gym, indoor and outdoor dining at the Veranda Restaurant, and free WiFi.
+You'll find all the essential modern necessities here, (including flat-screen TVs and iPod docking stations), a gym, and indoor/outdoor dining at the Veranda Restaurant.

 Get the details on Santa Monica's Best Beach Hotels here.